Prague's Charles Bridge and Mala Strana

 Nearing the Judith Tower, the tower on Charles Bridge as we came closer to Mala Strana

+This is the area of Mala Strana one arrives in upon crossing the Charles Bridge from Old Town.
 A walk further down this street towards the St. Nicholas Cathedral lead us to Prague's one and only Filipino Food Store.
 We were pleasantly surprised to find it and see food stuff from my native Philippines sold here.
-I found out that it had just opened a few months prior to cater to a tiny group of Filipino expats numbering less than 300 for the entire Prague and Czech Republic.
+I found out that it had just opened a few months prior to cater to a tiny group of Filipino expats numbering less than 300 for the entire city of Prague and the Czech Republic.

 This was the Filipino Food Store in Prague.
 It is owned by a Filipina married to a Czech national.
 Marc and I actually chatted with her and she invited us to stay and meet the Philippine Ambassador who was due to visit her store that afternoon.

 I thought this store sold only Filipino food.
 It was only after I uploaded this picture did I realize that they also sold other Asian food as their store window advertised.
+Just a few steps away from this Filipino store was the Cathedral of St. Nicholas

 The impressive Cathedral of St. Nicholas